jeanleecole/archive/pages/Projects/metzerott_formatted.md

 "That's good," she said coolly, "who is it?"

 "Ah!
-I won't tell, or she'd be running off," said the <p class="pagenum">Begin page 132</p> lad; "but if any fellow cuts in ahead of me, I'll throw him downstairs.
+I won't tell, or she'd be running off," said the <hr><p class="pagenum">Page 132</p> lad; "but if any fellow cuts in ahead of me, I'll throw him downstairs.
 Miss Polly, if I was to kiss her hand, you know, would she be mad at me?"

 "Yes, I think she would," rejoined Polly.
 "There are my aunts, who have come up for the New Year wishes; it *must* be near twelve."